tony-josi/aes/readme.md

     return 0;
 }
 ```

-**Note:** The project objective was more of a way to learn C++, hence the efficiency and security side of this AES implementation may not be perfect.

 #### To Do:
 * Use pointer based XOR operation instead of loop - individual bytes & XOR